Open science: Popular Science Writing

 The first popular science periodical of its kind was published in 1872, under a suggestive name that is still a modern portal for the offering science journalism: Popular Science.
 The magazine claims to have documented the invention of the telephone, the phonograph, the electric light and the onset of automobile technology.
 The magazine goes so far as to claim that the "history of Popular Science is a true reflection of humankind's progress over the past 129+ years".
 Discussions of popular science writing most often contend their arguments around some type of "Science Boom".
 A recent historiographic account of popular science traces mentions of the term "science boom" to Daniel Greenberg's Science and Government Reports in 1979 which posited that "Scientific magazines are bursting out all over.
 Similarly, this account discusses the publication Time, and its cover story of Carl Sagan in 1980 as propagating the claim that popular science has "turned into enthusiasm".
-Crucially, this secondary accounts asks the important question as to what was considered as popular "science" to begin with.
+Crucially, this secondary account asks the important question as to what was considered as popular "science" to begin with.
 The paper claims that any account of how popular science writing bridged the gap between the informed masses and the expert scientists must first consider who was considered a scientist to begin with.